MorganKryze/ConsoleAppVisuals/docs/introduction/basic_concepts.md

 It is relies on the concept of "visuals" which are elements that can be displayed in the console.
 There are two types of visuals:

-- **Passive visuals**: elements that do not change by themselves, you may display several from the same type at the same time
+- **Passive visuals**: elements that do not provide any interaction, you may display several from the same type at the same time
-- **Interactive visuals**: elements that can be updated and create a response that can be collected, you may display only one at a time
+- **Interactive visuals**: elements that provide an explicit interaction and create a response that can be collected, you may display only one at a time

 These visuals are stored in `Window` as a list.
 From this class, you can display the visuals, add, remove, or update them.
 Each one of the visual element has its rendering method that will be called from the `Window` class.